Z3R003/Discord.Bot/README.md

 ✔ Discord Bot Generator
 ✔ Discord Bot Deleter
 ✔ Discord Bot Joiner
+✔ Discord Bot Dm Spammer / Dm Fucker
 ✔ Saves Bot Token and The OAuth2 Link in different txt file ✔ Multi Threading
 ✔ Free Or Paid Proxies
 ✔ Easy To Setup & Very Fast
 ```
-## 🥅 ・Goals
-・10 stars for Dm Fucker with these bots ✅

 ## ✍️・Setup
 1. Add your proxies in `proxies.txt`
 2. Update `config.json` as you want
-3. Add accounts tokens you have in `tokenss.txt`
+3. Add accounts tokens you have in `tokens.txt`
+3. Add bot tokens you have in `bot_tokens.txt`
 3. Open `main.py` (give it a star or you gay)

 ## 📄・License